 In addition, student achievement will become a significant factor in every evaluation by the 2016-17 school year.
 Beginning Sept.
 1, 2012, both teachers and administrators in all districts (even those that have not yet adopted new evaluation systems) began to be rated using one of these four performance categories: Excellent, Proficient, Needs Improvement or Unsatisfactory.

 The Illinois Performance Evaluation Advisory Council (made up of stakeholders from across the state) came together to discuss communication regarding the teacher and principal evaluator training and changes that are occurring.
 Below are documents that will help communicate a consistent message and reflect the changes to teachers and principal evaluations.

 - Education Reform in Illinois - ISBE Non-Regulatory Guidance on the Performance Evaluation Reform Act and Senate Bill 7 (12/11 rev. 1/12)

-- Guidebook on Implementing the Student Growth Component in Teacher and Principal Evaluation Systems (2/14)
+- Joint Committee Guidebook: Implementing the Student Growth Component in Teacher and Principal Evaluation Systems (2/14)

 - 13-10: Guidance on Creating Operating Guidelines for Student Growth Models in Teacher Evaluation Systems (2/13)